 Converting IB Points to UCAS Points

-To convert IB points to UCAS tariff points, you’ll need each components’ score and your total points.
+To work out your IB to A-level conversion, you’ll need each components’ score and your total points.
 Higher level points are often viewed by both UCAS and universities as the most important score, so earn the most UCAS tariff points.

 Higher level grades to UCAS points:

 - Grade 6 = 48 UCAS points

 - Grade 3 = 12 UCAS points